ARM-software/MDK-Middleware/Documentation/Doxygen/FileSystem/src/fs_operation.md

 - Other drives (memory card, USB memory device, NAND Flash) require appropriate CMSIS-Driver for the microcontroller device.
 If no suitable CMSIS-Driver is available for your selected device, you may create the required Flash interface driver.
 Refer to the \urlout{CMSIS-Driver-Ref} for details.
-- Currently, using NAND Flash devices with SPI interface (Serial NAND) \a is \a not \a supported.
+- Currently, using NAND Flash devices with SPI interface (Serial NAND) *is not supported*.

 ### Current Drive {#cur_sys_drive}